Georgia vs. Tennessee NCAA Football Odds, Plays and Insights | November 13, 2021

 Tennessee Stats and Trends

-- The Volunteers have yet to cover the spread this season when underdogs by 20.5 points or more.
+- Tennessee has four wins against the spread in nine games this season.

-- Tennessee's games this year have gone over the total in six out of nine opportunities (66.7%).
+- This year, the Volunteers are winless against the spread when entering a game as an underdog of 20.5 points or more.

-- When Tennessee records more than 6.6 points, it is 4-5 against the spread and 5-4 overall.
+- Tennessee's games this year have eclipsed the over/under in 66.7% of its opportunities (six times in nine games with a set point total).

-- Tennessee is 4-5 against the spread and 5-4 overall when the team amasses over 232.4 yards.
+- When Tennessee puts up more than 6.6 points, it is 4-5 against the spread and 5-4 overall.

-- This year the Volunteers have nine turnovers, four fewer than the Bulldogs have takeaways (13).
+- When Tennessee picks up over 232.4 yards, the team is 4-5 against the spread and 5-4 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.